 Hot lunch is available to Middle/High school students.
 Students may purchase items in the a la carte serving line which may total more than the cost of hot lunch.
-Parents should deposit money into their student's lunch account through E-funds to keep the balance up to date.
-Student ID cards and/or ID numbers identify accounts debiting the appropriate amount of money.
+Parents/guardians should deposit money into their student's lunch account through E-funds to keep the balance up to date.
+Finger scanners are used to identify accounts debiting the appropriate amount of money.

-Please refer to Board Policy #8500-Food Services regarding unpaid meal charges.
+\Please refer to Board Policy #8500-Food Services regarding unpaid meal charges.